sSal1h/sSal1h/README.md

 Hello, my name is Salih.
 I am a graduate of Sakarya Applied Sciences University in Computer Programming.
 In high school, I studied Information Technologies - Database Programming.
 I have knowledge in C#, JAVA, KOTLIN, SQL, HTML, and CSS.
 I try to develop myself in mobile programming whenever I can.
 In this regard, I do small personal projects.

-* 🌍  I'm based in Kocaeli, Turkiye
+* 🌍  I'm living in Kocaeli, Turkiye
 * ✉️  You can contact me at [husnusalihkucuk@gmail.com](mailto:husnusalihkucuk@gmail.com)
 * 🧠  I'm learning Mobile Programming